Biochao/PKMNFrames-Facebook/README.md

 Every Pokemon Frame in Order Facebook Bot https://www.facebook.com/pokeFrames

-Parts modified from spacebruce's Monogatari bot
+Parts modified from spacebruce's Monogatari bot and YAFOT-Facebook bot

 Disclamer: I'm not a python developer I don't know what I'm doing...
 Most of this was created with the help of ChatGPT...
 If you think you can make this bot better feel free to make a pull request.